Self-Hosting Overview

 FilePurpose

-For local development, use the base file only.
+For local development, use the dev overlay.
 For production, stack the production overlay:

 # Production

-docker compose -f docker-compose.yml -f docker-compose.production.yml up -d
+docker compose -f deploy/docker/docker-compose.yml -f deploy/docker/docker-compose.production.yml up -d

 ./scripts/docker-setup.sh # local